ayatokura/ai-openscale/wos-FAQs.md

 {: faq}
 {: support}

-Because {{site.data.keyword.aios_short}} is designed to be independent of your model-creation process, it supports whatever Python versions your machine learning provider supports.
-The [{{site.data.keyword.aios_short}} Python client](http://ai-openscale-python-client.mybluemix.net/){: external} is a Python library that allows you to work directly with the {{site.data.keyword.aios_short}} service on {{site.data.keyword.cloud_notm}}.
+Because {{site.data.keyword.aios_short}} is independent of your model-creation process, it supports whatever Python versions your machine learning provider supports.
+The [{{site.data.keyword.aios_short}} Python client](http://ai-openscale-python-client.mybluemix.net/){: external} is a Python library that works directly with the {{site.data.keyword.aios_short}} service on {{site.data.keyword.cloud_notm}}.
 For the most up-to-date version information, see [the Requirements section](http://ai-openscale-python-client.mybluemix.net/#requirements){: external}.
 You can use the Python client, instead of the {{site.data.keyword.aios_short}} client UI, to directly configure a logging database, bind your machine learning engine, and select and monitor deployments.
-For examples using the Python client in this way, see the [{{site.data.keyword.aios_short}} sample notebooks](https://github.com/pmservice/ai-openscale-tutorials/tree/master/notebooks){: external}.
+For examples by using the Python client in this way, see the [{{site.data.keyword.aios_short}} sample Notebooks](https://github.com/pmservice/ai-openscale-tutorials/tree/master/notebooks){: external}.

 <p>&nbsp;</p>

-## What does it mean if my fairness score is greater than 100 percent?
+## What does it mean if the fairness score is greater than 100 percent?
 {: #fairness-score-over100}

 Depending on your fairness configuration, your fairness score can exceed 100 percent.
 It means that your monitored group is getting relatively more “fair” outcomes as compared to the reference group.
 Technically, it means that the model is unfair in the opposite direction.

-## When configuring a model, it requires information about the location of the training data and the options are COS and Db2.
-The data is in Netezza.
-Can {{site.data.keyword.aios_short}} use Netezza?
+## Configuring a model requires information about the location of the training data and the options are Cloud Object Storage and Db2.
+If the data is in Netezza, can {{site.data.keyword.aios_short}} use Netezza?

-You can make use of this [{{site.data.keyword.aios_short}} notebook](https://github.com/IBM-Watson/aios-data-distribution/blob/master/training_statistics_notebook.ipynb) to read the data from Netezza and generate the training statistics and also the drift detection model.
+Use this [{{site.data.keyword.aios_short}} Notebook](https://github.com/IBM-Watson/aios-data-distribution/blob/master/training_statistics_notebook.ipynb) to read the data from Netezza and generate the training statistics and also the drift detection model.